Talech

-talech is an American cloud-based software company based in Palo Alto, California.
-The company makes software that is at the centre of point of sale systems for restaurants, bars, retail outlets and professional services.
+talech is an American cloud-based software company that makes software for point of sale systems in restaurants, retailers and professional services.
 The software runs on the iOS and Android operating systems and functions on iPads and a variety of Android hardware devices.

-talech was established in 2012 by Irv Henderson and Leo Jiang who continue to perform the roles of CEO and CTO within the company.
+talech was established in 2012 by Irv Henderson and Leo Jiang.
 In September 2019, talech was acquired by US Bancorp.
-The company also maintains offices in Scottsdale, Arizona, Dublin, Ireland and Kaunas, Lithuania.

 History

 talech was founded in 2012 by Irv Henderson and Leo Jiang who had worked together previously at Yahoo.
 The company grew steadily, focusing initially on the North American market where they acquired customers through referral partnerships with Chase, Bank of America Merchant Services, Elavon and USA E-pay.
 In 2014, the company opened an office in Dublin to serve the European market where they operate referral partnerships with Bank of Ireland Payment Acceptance, AIB Merchant Services and Elavon Europe.

 In September 2019, the company was acquired by US Bancorp.